Skill Demand Index

 Jobs Analyzed

-Most employers want Adobe Suite at hands-on daily use, not textbook knowledge.
+Most employers want Adobe Suite at basic competency with practical application.

 Overview